 Bringing a similarly imaginative flair to the classics are Niki Russ Federman and her cousin Josh Russ Tupper, who unveiled Russ & Daughters Cafe in spring 2014 to exuberant applause, giving their 100-year-old family business of Jewish culinary favorites a firm foothold in the 21st century.
 Montrealer Noah Bernamoff has also injected fresh vitality into the tradition at his excellent deli, Mile End, and sweet little shop, Black Seed Bagels, where the dough is hand rolled and wood fired, not factory made.

 Hugue Dufour is another transplanted Montrealer, whose M. Wells Dinette and nose-to-tail M. Wells Steakhouse have helped make Queens a key eating destination.
 Breathing new life into their Italian-American heritage is the progressive team of Mario Carbone and Rich Torrisi.
-Their restaurants Parm, Torrisi and Carbone are always jam-packed; so is their latest, a bistro called Dirty French, sure to upend your perception of old school Gallic dishes like duck à l'orange.
+Their restaurants Parm and Carbone are always jam-packed; and their bistro called Dirty French is sure to upend your perception of old school Gallic dishes like duck à l'orange.

-Meanwhile, New Yorkers' obsession with rule breakers David Chang (Momofuku), Danny Bowien (Mission Cantina), Ignacio Mattos (Estela), Andy Ricker (Pok Pok Ny) and Jesse Schenker (Recette, The Gander) remains at full tilt.
-In-the-know diners have also recently cottoned to Frenchman Frédéric Duca at Racines NY, an elevated wine bar in TriBeCa where everything the chef makes is magic.
+Meanwhile, New Yorkers' obsession with rule breakers David Chang (Momofuku), Danny Bowien (Mission Cantina), Ignacio Mattos (Estela), Andy Ricker (Pok Pok Ny) and Jesse Schenker (Recette) remains at full tilt.
+In-the-know diners have also cottoned to Frenchman Frédéric Duca at Racines NY, an elevated wine bar in TriBeCa where everything the chef makes is magic.
 Even so-called neighborhood restaurateurs are upping the ante, from Gabe Stulman (Joseph Leonard, Jeffrey's Grocery, Fedora, Perla) to Frank Castronovo and Frank Falcinelli (Frankies Spuntino, Prime Meats), by serving innovative food in hip, energetic settings.
 Like others in the list, they may find themselves becoming old standbys in no time.